Fonzi Thornton: Solo career

 In the spring of 1983, RCA Records released Thornton's debut urban soul-pop album The Leader (co-written and produced) featuring the lead single "Beverly", which reached number 43 on Billboard's R&B chart.
 Thornton's second solo album, titled Pumpin, was released in summer 1984 was representative of the dance/funk-rock vibe of the time.
 Both albums were re-released on UK Funkytown Grooves (2014).

-Recent Work
+Later work

 Thornton performs repeatedly at two events honoring life achievement in the arts – the Kennedy Center Honors (2003-2007 & 2015) and the Songwriters Hall of Fame (2001-2015).

 He maintains his career as a session singer and appeared regularly in concert with Aretha Franklin.
 In October 2014, Thornton appeared with Aretha on the David Letterman Show to a standing ovation for her performance of Adele's Rolling in the Deep.
 Most recently, Thornton sang backup for Aretha's 2015 Kennedy Center Honors tribute to Carole King.

 Thornton rejoined Bryan Ferry in concert on his 2014-2015 "Avonmore Tour" throughout Europe and the UK.
 He continued with Ferry on the 2016 "Avonmore Tour with shows in the UK, Europe and North America.